 Kerry cows are robust mothers that have little to no difficulty calving.
-They produce an average of 5,000 to 7,000 pounds of milk in a lactation period although there are a number of cows capable of yielding over 10,000 pounds.
-The globules of butterfat in the milk are smaller than those from most dairy breeds, making the milk more easily digestible by people.
-Kerry milk is also well suited for cheese production.
-Although a good fit for small farms, the active nature and extreme rarity of Kerry cattle make them best suited for intermediate to experienced cattle farmers.
+They produce an average of 5,000 to 7,000 lbs. of milk in a lactation period, although there are many cows capable of yielding over 10,000 lbs.
+The globules of butterfat in the milk are smaller than those from most dairy breeds, making the milk more easily digested by people.
+Kerry milk is also well suited for cheese, yoghurt, and ice cream production.

 Did you know: